4 Ways to Embrace the February Malaise

 - Channel your inner teenager and crank up the darkest music you can find.
 I was fond of blasting and singing Concrete Blonde’s Joey and The Pixies’ Wave of Mutilation at the top of my lungs at 17, and as it turns out, that still works in my 40s.
 For the more melancholy days, I switch to the weepy-dark classic singers – Tom Waits, Joni Mitchell and Leonard Cohen.
 Find your musical equivalent, sing and wallow away.

-- Don’t get cozy and hygge wit’ it.
+- Don’t get cozy and hygge wit' it.
 Go out and feel that stinging bite of winter against your face.
-If you aren’t in a Denmark-like climate, walk outside at night and just notice the chill and utter lack of sunshine.
+If you aren’t in a Denmark-like climate, but it's still on the cool side, walk outside at night and just notice the chill and utter lack of sunshine.
 It’s in the darkness and the cold that I most long for better days.
 That longing leads to planning for better days and plotting how to reach them.
 Some of the best spring vacations and summer gardens take root in February.